Yuffster/labsuite/README.md

 ### Partial Protocols

+As a Protocol is defined, the ContextHandler runs a virtualized instance of the robot in the background to ensure that every method called can validly run within the virtual context.

+If a particular call is invalid, a ProtocolException will be thrown, detailing on a user level how to correct the problem.

+However, sometimes it might be desirable to create a Protocol without worrying about these errors until later.

-Partial Protocols are are a decorator around normal Protocols which pass through access and automatically suppress and ProtocolExceptions raised by Protocol operations, such as ones due to missing containers.
+Partial Protocols are a decorator around normal Protocols which act as a proxy and wrap all calls to the inner Protocol to temporarily suppress any ProtocolExceptions raised by Protocol methods.

+When a Partial Protocol is run or exported, it will be checked for any of these errors.

-When a Partial Protocol is run, exported, or combined with another Protocol, each call will be replayed on a full-fledged Protocol object.
+When combined with another Protocol, each call will be reapplied to the new Protocol instance.

 ```python
 # Container and instrument definitions